III Armored Corps: World War II

 Following the Japanese attack on Pearl Harbor bringing America into World War II, III Corps remained in the United States, where it was assigned to organize defenses of the West Coast, specifically California, against the threat of attack from Japan.
 During this time III Corps operated at Monterey, California.

 The corps was moved to Fort McPherson, Georgia in early 1942 for training.
 After a short period, the corps returned to Monterey and on 19 August 1942, it was designated a separate corps, capable of deployment.
 During the next two years, III Corps would train thousands of troops for combat, including 33 division-sized units, and participate in four corps-level maneuvers, including the Louisiana Maneuvers.

+On 27 June 1944, to perpetuate the lineage of the World War I-era III Corps, it was reconstituted in the Regular Army and consolidated with the active Headquarters and Headquarters Company, III Corps.

 Europe

 On 23 August 1944, the corps headquarters departed California for Camp Myles Standish in Massachusetts.
 It deployed for the European Theater of Operations (ETO) on 5 September 1944.
 Upon arrival at Cherbourg, France, III Corps, under the command of Major General John Millikin, was assigned to the Ninth Army, part of Lieutenant General Omar Bradley's U.S. 12th Army Group, and given the code name "CENTURY" which it retained throughout the war.
 The corps headquarters was established at Carteret, in Normandy, and for six weeks, the corps received and processed all the troops of the 12th Army Group arriving over the Normandy beaches during that period.
 The corps also participated in the "Red Ball Express" by organizing 45 provisional truck companies to carry fuel and ammunition for the units on the front lines.

 The corps was assigned to Lieutenant General George S. Patton's Third Army on 10 October 1944, and moved to Etain, near Verdun, and into combat.
 The corps' first fighting was for the Metz region, as it was moved to attack Fort Jeanne d'Arc, one of the last forts holding out in the region.
 That fort fell on 13 December 1944.